-Families should be invited to contribute to the Transition Statement by writing Section 3: The family and reviewing the sections written by early childhood educators.
+Families should be invited to contribute to the Transition Statement by writing in section 3: the family and reviewing the sections written by early childhood educators.

-The Transition to School Resource Kit (the kit) is designed to provide practical guidance for early childhood professionals working with children and families during the transition to school process.
+Transition: a positive start to school resource kit is designed to provide practical guidance for professionals working with children and families during the transition to school process.

 This online resource provides advice and practical examples of how children and families from culturally and linguistically diverse backgrounds are supported to make a successful transition to school.
 It is designed to assist and guide early childhood professionals and teachers in schools.
 See:

 children with a disability or developmental delay as they transition to school.
-For more information, see:

 Support for children and families at risk of experiencing vulnerability

-The Department has released two new reports: a Rapid Literature Review undertaken by ACER and the Brotherhood of St Laurence, and a Practice Review by Deakin University on 'Early Years Transitions: Support for Children and Families at Risk of Experiencing Vulnerability'.
+The department has released two reports: a Rapid Literature Review undertaken by ACER and the Brotherhood of St Laurence, and a Practice Review by Deakin University on Early Years Transitions: Support for Children and Families at Risk of Experiencing Vulnerability.

 supporting children and families experiencing vulnerability in early years transitions.
 Building upon this review, the Practice Review identifies promising practices, strategies and gaps across Victoria.
-For more information, see: